How to Start a Business in New York

-Starting a business in New York is a complicated process with numerous filings that have to be made with a number of different government agencies.
-What we will look at below is the basic startup filings, expenses, and ways to from a New York LLC or New York corporation.
+To start a business in NY is a complicated process with numerous filings that have to be made with a number of different government agencies.
+What we will look at below is the basic startup filings, expenses, and ways to form a New York LLC or New York corporation.
+Follow along below to learn how to start a business in NY.

 Before You Start a Business